 On February 23, 1807, the British parliament passing a bill banning the nation’s slave trade.
 In these two articles, we’ll explore the lives of two men and one song that played a large role in that effort.

 John Newton‘s devoted Christian mother dreamed that her only son would grow up to become a preacher.
-But he lost his mother when he was six years old, and at the age of eleven followed his sea-captain father to sea.
+But he lost his mother when he was six years old, and at the age of eleven followed his sea-captain father to the sea.
 He did not take to the discipline of the Royal Navy and deserted ship, was flogged, and eventually discharged.

 In looking for greater liberty, he ended up on the western coast of Africa in Sierra Leone, where he worked for a slave trader who mistreated him and made him a virtual slave of his black mistress.
-At this time he was described as “a wretched looking man toiling in a plantation of lemon trees in the Island of Plaintains… clothes had become rags, no shelter and begging for unhealthy roots to allay his hunger.”
-After more than a year of such treatment he escaped the island through an appeal to his father in 1747.
+At this time, he was described as “a wretched-looking man toiling in a plantation of lemon trees in the Island of Plaintains… clothes had become rags, no shelter and begging for unhealthy roots to allay his hunger.”
+After more than a year of such treatment, he escaped the island through an appeal to his father in 1747.

 The next year at sea, his ship was battered by a severe storm.
-Newton had been reading “The Imitation of Christ,” and in great fear while he rowed and bailed for hours (for he could not swim!), he cried out to God to save him, a wretched sinner.
-Years later he looked back and penned these autobiographical words.
+Newton had been reading “The Imitation of Christ,” and in great fear, while he rowed and bailed for hours (for he could not swim!), he cried out to God to save him, a wretched sinner.
+Years later, he looked back and penned these autobiographical words.

 Amazing grace, how sweet the sound

 I once was lost, but now am found

 Was blind but now I see.